Improving Composed Image Retrieval via Contrastive Learning with Scaling Positives and Negatives: Experiments

-\paragraph{Discussion on Number of Positive Examples} {\PE} allows for constructing many triplets based on images, so we consider exactly how many additional triplets on top of the existing ones work best.
+\paragraph{Discussion on Number of Positive Examples} {\PE} allows for constructing plenty of triplets based on images, so we consider exactly how many additional triplets on top of the existing ones work best.
 As shown in Fig \ref{fig:pos}, as the number of positive examples rises, the effect of the model increases and then decreases, with the best results when increasing nearly 60\% of the number of original triplets, that is 12k for FashionIQ and 16k for CIRR.

 \paragraph{Discussion on Image Pair Match} In Fig.\ref{fig:ipc}, we explore four methods for constructing image pairs.
 The first method involves selecting target images with the highest similarity to the reference image.
 The second method entails choosing target images with moderate similarity to the reference image.
 The third method focuses on selecting target images with the lowest similarity to the reference image, while the fourth method involves selecting target images randomly from the entire set.
 Our findings indicate that the second method consistently produces superior results across both datasets.
-This observation can be attributed to the higher quality of triplets generated through this selection approach compared to the others.
+This can be attributed to the fact that this approach is closest to the way triplets are constructed in the original datasets.

 \paragraph{Discussion on Prompt Templates} We can combine three prompt templates in 7 ways.
 For two or more combinations of templates, we obtain a corresponding number of modified texts for each triplet and randomly select one during training.
 As shown in Fig.\ref{fig:ptype}, we find that for CIRR, a mixture of the first two works best.
 For FashionIQ, only the third works best.
 This indicates that in FashionIQ, more modified texts directly describe the target image.